Zhuozi-Zou/Not-Not-Flappy-Bird/README.md

 2. Install the `BSP_B-L475E-IOT01` library, using [this link](http://os.mbed.com/teams/ST/code/BSP_B-L475E-IOT01/).
 3. Install the `VL53L0X` library, using [this link](https://os.mbed.com/teams/ST/code/VL53L0X/docs/tip/classVL53L0X.html) (Note that simply Googling `VL53L0X` is very likely to lead to to the _incorrect_ link).
 4. Before compiling, **search** for the usage of `wait_ms` in the `VL53L0X` library code, and replace them with `thread_sleep_for`.
 Unfortunately `wait_ms` is deprecated, and since we use a newer version of `mbed-os`, leaving the code as is will cause compiler errors.
+5. We are using NFC as well, which requires no installation of an additional library, but requires `mbed_app.json` to have a proper label added.
+The label added for our board specifically is the `M24SR` driver, which should be included in the json file we submitted.
+If this line `"target.extra_labels_add": ["M24SR"]` does not exist, the code will fail to compile.
-5. Occasionaly, when we compile our code for the first time, there might be an error related to clocks, time, etc..
-We never figured out the cause, but simply reopening Mbed Studio and re-compiling solves the issue.
+6. Occasionaly, when we compile our code for the first time, there might be an error related to clocks, time, deprecated options, etc..
+We never figured out the cause, but simply re-opening Mbed Studio and re-compiling solves the issue.

 ## Introduction
 The **Not Not Flappy Bird** is a simple game that requires the player to make gestures according to